GlassTomeGames/GlassTomeGames.github.io/_drafts/springy-buildings.md

 {% endhighlight %}
 </details>

 The heavy ball algorithm will serve as the foundation for our dynamic springiness.
-All that's left is to add some interaction, as everything is funner when you're the one doing it.
+All that's left is to add some interaction, as everything is more fun when you're the one doing it.

 ## Adding interaction

 <img src="{{ site.baseurl }}/assets/images/posts/2/BuildingSpring.gif" class="centered">

 At this point, the post is getting pretty long and we've covered the most exciting parts.
-So I'll give the broad strokes for the interactive elements here, which is nothing special.
+So I'll give the broad strokes for the interactive elements here, which are nothing special.

 - First, detect when the building is clicked
 - Until the mouse is released,
-    - We raycast to find the position of the mouse on a horizontal plane at the buildings base
+    - We raycast to find the position of the mouse on a horizontal plane at the building's base
     - We set the curve direction shader property to match this position relative to the building
     - We set the angle to be proportional to the mouse distance
 - When the mouse button is released, we rely on heavy ball to pull the angle back towards zero